nextcloud/documentation/admin_manual/configuration_user/user_auth_ldap.rst

-It is also possible to set the admin group mapping using ``occ ldap:set-config $configId ldapAdminGroup $groupId``, but as the Nextcloud group ID might not be known (yet) it is recommended (especially for automatized setups) to use the `promote-group` command, that would also pull in the group and determine the group ID.
+It is also possible to set the admin group mapping using ``occ ldap:set-config $configId ldapAdminGroup $groupId``, but as the Nextcloud group ID might not be known (yet) it is recommended (especially for automated setups) to use the `promote-group` command, that would also pull in the group and determine the group ID.